How to Start a Corporate Wellness Program + 32 Inspiring Ideas to Get You Started

 - Onsite fitness center/gym available for employees and guests.

 - Onsite nursing services with one-on-one health coaching to review cholesterol, blood pressure and other health markers with employees and formulate health plans accordingly.

-- Mandatory stretch breaks to encourage movement throughout the day.
+- Stretch breaks to encourage movement throughout the day.

-- Sit/stand desks which promote standing throughout the day to improve circulation and cardiovascular health (remember, says Rhyanna, "sitting is the new smoking").
+- Sit/stand desks which promote standing throughout the day to improve circulation and cardiovascular health.

 - Offer incentives to quit smoking, as well as support like free health coaching and one-on-one nurse consultations.
 Include reimbursement for nicotine replacement therapies.